Cheezmeister/www.luchenlabs.com/src/content/lp/ecks.pl.md

 alias x='tmux -2'
 ```

-Why 'x', you ask?
-Well, 't' was already taken by some task list or another, but that's neither here nor there.
+Why `x`, you ask?
+Well, `t` was already taken by some task list or another, but that's neither here nor there.

 For a while, life was good.
 The code monkey could hammer out `x ls` to view running sessions, `x new -s something` to start one, and `x a -t something` to attach a session.